 Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
 Child abduction can be committed by parents or other family members; by people known but not related to the victim (such as neighbours, friends and acquaintances); and by strangers.
 Other community safety incidents in the vicinity of a school can raise concerns amongst children and parents, for example, people loitering nearby or unknown adults engaging children in conversation.

-In order to keep children safe on the way to and from school we provide information evenings to parents and leaflets designed to offer support in areas such as internet safety.
+In order to keep children safe on the way to and from school we deliver road safety information.